zamon/bastille-rest-api/README.md

 # Available end point
 ## Package list
-URL: POST http://<your server IP>:8000/bastille-pkg-list
+URL: POST http://[your server IP]:8000/bastille-pkg-list

 Body Request:
 {
     "jail": "<your jail name>",
     "package": "<package to search>"
 }

 response: list all available package in jail

 ## List all jail
-URL: GET http://<your server IP>:8000/bastille-list-all
+URL: GET http://[your server IP]:8000/bastille-list-all

 response: list all jail in machine

 ## List all bootstrap
-URL: GET http://<your server IP>:8000/bootstrap-list
+URL: GET http://[your server IP]:8000/bootstrap-list

 response: all available bootstrap for jail

 ## List all bootstrap
-URL: GET http://<your server IP>:8000
+URL: GET http://[your server IP]:8000

 response: pong

-# License